 About the Artist

 Born in the mountains of West Virginia, Dara was privileged to have a large extended family and spent her summers on their farms running free and enjoying the beautiful countryside as well as animals both domestic and wild.
 Her parents loved to travel and as a result, Dara got to visit over 30 states before entering middle school.
 Those experiences and sights fueled her desire to become an artist.
 "I wanted to paint everything; mountains, deserts, forest and oceans" she says.
 "At the age of five, I moved my bed away from the wall and "painted" a mural the entire length of my bedroom using crayons," recalls Dara.
 "My mother however didn't agree it was beautiful so I had to scrub it all off., and I cried the entire time, thinking that I was destroying a masterpiece!
-But then and there, I knew that I would be an artist."
+But then and there, I knew that I wanted to be an artist."

 From that day on she drew on anything she could get her hands on, while asking her parents constantly for paints and brushes.
 At the age of 10, they bought her a John Gnagy "Learn to Draw" kit and she got busy!
 "My teachers usually laughed at the artwork all around the edges of my schoolwork until I got into middle school, where they suggested I take art classes instead.
 I jumped at the opportunity and never looked back."